94-98 Fuel system troubleshooting

 Poor supply pressure

-If you have poor supply pressure, check the overflow valve (shown inside the red circle in the picture below).
+If you have poor supply pressure, check the overflow valve.
 This is a special banjo bolt with a spring and ball inside that regulates the fuel pressure inside the injector pump.
 It is located between the engine and the injector pump.

 Take the valve out and shake it.
 If the spring is broke it will rattle.
 If it looks like this one, you can take it apart and add or remove shims to adjust the pressure.
 We don’t recommend pressures greater than 60 psi.
 If there is nothing wrong with the overflow valve, then you may have a lift pump problem- or a restriction or an air leak in your supply line between the lift pump and the tank.